lguy/course-microbial-genomics/episodes/quality-control.Rmd

 Approx 30% complete for ERR029206_1.fastq.gz
 ```

-In total, it should take about 15-20 minutes for FastQC to run on all four of our FASTQ files.
+In total, it should take a couple minutes minutes for FastQC to run on our two FASTQ files.
 When the analysis completes, your prompt will return.
 So your screen will look something like this:

 ```output
 Approx 85% complete for ERR029206_2.fastq.gz